varocketry/guitar-mastery-hub/public/lessons/lesson_021_major_barre_chords_e_shape.md

 ---

-## 🔥 FOUNDATIONAL PRINCIPLE: "Slow is Smooth, Smooth is Fast"
+## ðŸ”¥ FOUNDATIONAL PRINCIPLE: "Slow is Smooth, Smooth is Fast"

 ### The Barre Chord Practice Method